tyspt/projekt-studium-paketwand-controller/README.md

 npm run start
 ```

-> Note that sometimes it may be necessary to clean up with sudo >before the start script above can override the old data:
+> Note that sometimes it may be necessary to clean up the build folders with sudo if you you encounter permission dened issues when running the script above:
 >``` bash
 >sudo npm run clean
 >```